 How to Enable the 802.1X Service on a Switch

-- This option is found on the switch properties panel under "Services" when selecting an individual switch from the "Devices" section of the controller.
+This option is found on the switch properties panel under Config > Services in the Security section when selecting an individual switch from the "Devices" section of the controller.

 ATTENTION: Enabling access control is done a per switch basis.
 If this is not enabled, the switch will not be able to act as an authenticator to pass RADIUS messages to the RADIUS server.

 - Auto: The port is unauthorized until a successful authentication exchange has taken place.